 may prefer to use an electric whisk.
 Another tip: leave the mixture for 30

-minutes for any difficult lumps to dissolve naturally.
+minutes so that any difficult lumps will dissolve naturally.

 Now you are ready to add small quantities of the milk and water mixture, keep whisking